 If the M&E entity determines that the advertising rights represent an asset (non-cash consideration), the fair market value of the rights should be recognized as revenue upon the transfer of the IP.

-If the M&E entity determines that the advertising rights represent a contingent payment, the usage-based royalty treatment described above (section 1 topic e) may be appropriate.
+If the M&E entity determines that the advertising rights represent a contingent payment, the usage-based royalty treatment described above (the section titled “Sales- or usage-based royalties”) may be appropriate.
 Any fixed consideration received should be recognized upon the transfer of control of the IP, and the usage-based royalty revenue should be recognized upon actual usage subject to the constraint described above.

 Entities with contracts that allow for changing prices over the course of the contract life may be able to recognize revenue for the amount they expect to invoice their customer, so long as the change in price reflects a change in the value of the good or service being provided in the contract.
-The Securities and Exchange Commission (SEC) has noted that companies with these multiyear, price-changing contracts must be able to provide adequate proof that the changed price represents actual value that will be provided to the customer.
+The SEC has noted that entities with these multiyear, price-changing contracts must be able to provide adequate proof that the changed price represents actual value that will be provided to the customer.

 Entities must determine whether an option to purchase additional goods and services is independent from the current contract.
 Discounted prices for future purchases act as evidence that a material right may exist for the customer, but significant judgement is required when analyzing each unique circumstance.

 Nonrefundable upfront fees are of particular importance to M&E entities and are often charged for setup and installation of services provided by the entity.
 If a material right is deemed to exist in a contract with nonrefundable upfront fees, a portion of the transaction price must be allocated to the material right and recognized over the period of time that the customer receives a benefit from the activation or installation.
 It is worth noting that the activation and/or installation fee is included in the transaction price.